 When to use synthetic data

 Businesses trade-off between data privacy and data utility while selecting a privacy-enhancing technology.
 Therefore businesses need to determine the priorities of their use case before investing.
 Synthetic does not contain any personal information, it is a sample data that has a similar distribution with original data.
-However, the utility of synthetic data can be lower than real data in some cases, there are also cases where synthetic data is almost as valuable as real data.
+Though the utility of synthetic data can be lower than real data in some cases, there are also cases where synthetic data is almost as valuable as real data.
 For instance, a team at Deloitte Consulting generated 80% of the training data for a machine learning model by synthesizing data.
 The resulting model accuracy was similar to a model trained on real data.

 How do businesses generate synthetic data?

 Businesses can prefer different methods such as decision trees, deep learning techniques, and iterative proportional fitting to execute the data synthesis process.
 They should choose the method according to synthetic data requirements and the level of data utility that is desired for the specific purpose of data generation.

 After data synthesis, they should assess the utility of synthetic data by comparing it with real data.
 The utility assessment process has two stages: